CyrusChi/pyETBD-SST/README.md

 1. pip install the modules in [requirements.txt](requirements.txt)
 2. Modify settings in inputs
 3. Create a folder named 'outputs'
-4. Run using the following line ('inputs/Test' being the folder where the settings files are stored)
+4. Run using the following line ('inputs/test' being the folder where the settings files are stored)
-> **python3 main.py -s inputs**
+> **python3 main.py -s inputs/test**
 6. Behavior data will be in outputs folder as excel files

 > [!NOTE]